spinnaker/spinnaker.github.io/reference/halyard/custom.md

 ### nodeSelector

-Node selector annotations can be used to put out `nodeSelector` values in the Pod specification.
+Node selector annotations will put out `nodeSelector` values in the Pod specification.
 They generally follow a similar syntax to the annotations and labels.
 For example:

 ```
 kubernetes: